I'm saving $30,000 a year. Where do I put it?

 The first two things you should tackle are building up an emergency fund in cash and saving enough in your 401(k) to get the full company match, if your employer offers one.

 Most experts suggest saving three to six months' worth of expenses in your emergency fund -- and keeping this money in a savings account.
 We know they offer frustratingly low interest rates these days.
-But an online savings account or money market fund could offer a higher interest rate than your bank.
+But an online savings account or money market account could offer a higher interest rate than your bank.

 While you're building that emergency fund, you don't want to ignore your 401(k), especially if your employer offers to match the money you put in.